veera9999/Antra-Assignment-2/Main.md

 # ASSIGNMENT-2

-### Why are closures useful in JavaScript?
-Give an example use case.
+## Why are closures useful in JavaScript?

+**Closures:**

+Closure is a feature available in Java Script which enables a function to access a variable outside it's lexical scope even after the entity or function enclosing the function that is trying to access the variable has finished execution and has returned.

 ```js
 function init() {